 Add a tiny pinch of cayenne pepper and check and adjust the seasoning.

 Transfer to a piping bag or small container and put in the fridge for at least 4 hours to firm up.

 For the tortellini dough

 Heat the water.
 Grind the saffron to a fine powder using a pestle and mortar, then add the boiling water and leave to infuse for 20 minutes.

-Once the saffron is ready, put the semolina into a large bowl, add the canola oil and measure in the saffron water, adding cold water so that you again have 175 ml (¾ cup).
+Once the saffron is ready, put the semolina into a large bowl, add the olive oil and measure in the saffron water, adding cold water so that you again have 175 ml (¾ cup).

 Using a spoon, bring the pasta mix together to form a rough dough, then transfer to a clean, dry work surface.
 Knead the dough for about 8 minutes, until smooth and supple.